-Restorative Care is needed when a tooth must be rebuilt to the original size, shape, and structure with the use of a restorative material.
-Materials used to restore teeth have changed radically over the years, but typically can be classified into two categories: Direct and Indirect restorations.
+Restorative care is needed when a tooth must be rebuilt to the original size, shape, and structure with the use of a restorative material.
+Bechtel Dentistry specializes in restorative care, offering the holistic approach for effective restorative services.
+Materials used to restore teeth have changed radically over the years, but typically can be classified into two categories: Direct and indirect restorations.
 The type of material required to fix the tooth can depend on specific conditions such as:

 Direct restorations are fillings placed immediately after preparing a cavity in a single visit.
 Today they are primarily composite (resin) fillings and amalgam (silver/mercury) fillings.
 Typically, the dentist prepares the area, fills the area and adjusts and polishes the restoration in the same visit.

 Composite is a filling material that is a combination of silicate (glass) particles and acrylic resin combined to create a tooth colored restoration.
 These are typically the most common type of filling material used today and the great advantage is that they can be bonded to the tooth on a microscopic level.
 This material has evolved more than most other dental products over the years.
 They can be placed in a tooth and hardened with a photo curing blue light or self-cure on their own in a tooth.
 They can be used to fix cavities, replace old fillings, repair chipped or broken tooth structure, repair a cracked tooth, be placed as a direct veneer to change the size, shape, and contour of the tooth, or even build up a tooth that has worn down.
 It is an amazingly strong versatile material.

 An alloy that consists chiefly of Silver mixed with Mercury and variable amounts of other metals including copper, tin and zinc.
 Amalgam fillings contain roughly 50% Mercury, by weight, and appear silver in color when first placed.